Unravelling the Connections - Part I

 Charles Edward McEnearney was born on 29 April, 1887 in Rathfriland, Ireland and grew up in County Down.
 He was a Naturalized American citizen, having immigrated to the USA as a minor with his parents.
 Records show that he traveled back and forth from his home in New York to Trinidad.
 He brought to Trinidad two American dealerships: the Singer Sewing Machine Company and the Ford Motorcar Company.
 He also represented an American company seeking to purchase copra and other coconut-based products.

 His USA World War I Draft Registration states that he was then 30 years old, working as the Manager of the Singer Sewing Machine Company in Trinidad in 1917.
 It appears that he was never called to serve in active duty.

-Charles McEnearney’s good friend was Barbadian Charles MacKenzie, who had the Singer Sewing Machine agency in Barbados.
-It was through selling Singer Sewing Machines that they met at the start of their lifelong friendship and business relationship.
-In 1918, they decided to go into business together starting with the Firestone Tyre agency, founding the Barbados partnership Charles McEnearney.
-In 1922 they obtained the Ford agency for Barbados, selling the popular Model T. As Charles MacKenzie's son Doug quipped "It seems that they both decided that sewing machines were not for them and cars were much more fun!"
+Charles McEnearney’s good friend was Barbadian businessman Charles Straghan MacKenzie. born on 12 February 1897.
+It was through selling Singer Sewing Machines that they first met, as Charles MacKenzie had the Singer Sewing Machine agency in Barbados.
+It was to be the start of their lifelong friendship and business relationship.
+In 1918, the two young men decided to go into business together starting with the Firestone Tyre agency, founding the Barbados partnership Charles McEnearney.
+In October 1922 they obtained the Ford agency for Barbados, selling the popular Model T. As Charles MacKenzie's youngest son Douglas quipped to me "It seems that they both decided that sewing machines were not for them and cars were much more fun!"

 l/r Charles MacKenzie, Charles McEnearney and his wife Esther McEnearney

-This story was compiled by me on 17 October, 2021, as I find intertwining of families to be fascinating.
+This story was first compiled by me on 17 October, 2021.

 With thanks to:-